-- 5. To edit a text field with rich text formatting enabled, click the cell to open the RTF editor, type your changes, then click the icon to save.
-If you don't have permission to edit the RTF field, clicking it will display the fields' contents in focused mode.
+- 5. To edit a text field with rich text formatting enabled, click the cell to open the RTF editor, type your changes, then click the liquid on the liquid don't have permission to edit the RTF field, clicking it will display the fields' contents in focused mode.
 Click x to close the RTF editor or window and return to the data grid. - 6.
-To adjust a column's width, hover your cursor over the top of the column to show the column to resize it. - 7.
+To adjust a column's width, hover your cursor over the top of the column to show the icon, then click and drag the column to resize it. - 7.
 To sort the grid by column, click the column name at the top of the grid to sort the data alphabetically in ascending order.
 Click the column name again to sort in descending order.
 Clicking the column name a third time will remove any sorting.